sr99622/Cayenue/README.md

 &nbsp;

-Camera compliance with the onvif standard is often incomplete and in some cases incorrect.
+Camera compliance with the ONVIF standard is often incomplete and in some cases incorrect.
 Success may be limited in many cases.
 Cameras made by Hikvision or Dahua will have the greatest level of compatibility.
 Note that some third party OEM vendors who sell branded versions of these cameras might significantly alter the functionality of the camera software.

 Camera settings on the Media tab are most likely to work.
 Other tabs may have limited success.
 If Cayenue is able to determine that the camera settings for a particular function are unavailable, it will disable the controls for that function.

-If the camera DHCP setting is properly onvif compliant, the IP address may be reliably set.
+If the camera DHCP setting is properly ONVIF compliant, the IP address may be reliably set.
 Some cameras may not respond to the DHCP setting requested by Cayenue due to non compliance.
 Note that the camera may reboot automatically under some conditions if the DHCP setting is changed from off to on.
 DHCP must be turned off before setting a static IP address.

 If there is an issue with a particular setting, it is recommended to connect to the camera with a web browser, as most cameras will have a web interface that will allow you to make the changes reliably.
 Cayenue has a button on the Camera Panel System Tab that will launch the web browser connection with the camera.